ShnitzelKiller/Sculpting/README.md

 in the Julia REPL.
 Then you can run `include("canvas.jl")` in a new notebook, or see the existing notebook in this directory.
 Here is an example of the output of the sculpting prototype system:
 ![Abstract mushroom](step5.jpg)

+Some code for optimizing the intermediate representation is found in `frontend.py`, and an example program using this frontend is in `example.py`.